devgurung141/telco_project1/README.md

 # Steps to Reproduce
 1. Clone this repo
-2. To acquire data, need to have access to to MYSQL database of codeup.
+2. To acquire data, need to have access to to MySQL database of codeup.
-3. Data can be also be acquired from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn), save a file as 'telco.csv' and put the file into the cloned repo
+3. Data can be also be acquired from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn), save a file as 'telco.csv', and put the file into the cloned repo
 5. Run notebook

 # Takeaways and Conclusions
 * Customer churn is about 27%.
-* Gender and Phone service are not driving customer churn.
+* Gender and phone service are not driving customer churn.
-* online security, online backup, device protection, tech support, internet service type, tenure, monthly charges, and total charges are main drivers of customer churn.
+* Contract type, online security, online backup, device protection, tech support, internet service type, tenure, monthly charges, and total charges are main drivers of customer churn.
 * Customers with high monthly charges churn in higher ratio.
-* Contract type is one of main driver of customer churn.
+* Contract type is one of main drivers of customer churn.
 Customers with contract type of month-to-month churn in higher ratio than customers with other contract type
 * Customers with add on : online security, online backup, device protection, and tech support churn less than customers who do do not have those add on.

 # Recommendations